weilandia/coding-for-managers/javascript-1/README.md

 if (condition) {
   code to be executed if the condition is true }
 } elseif (condition) {
-code to be executed if this condition is true and the one(s) above it aren’t true } else {
+code to be executed if this condition is true and the one(s) above it aren`t true } else {
  code to be executed if the two conditions above are not true }